 Searchable index of Comptroller's records submitted by citizens to the Republic of Texas government from 1835 -1846, including claims for payment, reimbursement, or restitution.
 It also includes records relating to Republic pensions and claims against the Republic submitted as public debt claims after 1846.

 Alphabetical listing with images of records relating to individual passport files in the Republic of Texas, including requests for passports, orders to issue passports, and one proclamation granting entrance to the Republic.

-The Texas Senate began audiotaping public committee hearings and floor debates with the 4th Called Session of the 62nd Legislature (1972).
-Digitized tapes, through the 65th Legislative, are available to be heard online.
+The Texas Senate began recording committee hearings and floor debates with the 4th Called Session of the 62nd Legislature (1972).
+Digitized copies of audio cassette tapes, through the 79th Legislature, are available online.

 TRAIL searches and locates information collected in an archive of more than 180 Texas state agency web servers.

 Online Resources and InterLibrary Loan functions accessible with a TexShare login I.D. and Password.
 Don't have the I.D. and password?
 Check with your local Texas public library to obtain a TexShare login I.D. and password.

 Voices of Texas History brings to life the inspiring written historical record as spoken by notable Texans of today, including Texas Governor Rick Perry, former Texas and U.S. First Lady Laura Bush, and U.S. Senator John Cornyn.